Social Media Stalking Statistics: A Closer Look at Cyberstalking and How to Prevent it

 You can't report a user on Instagram, but you can report abusive posts.
 Go to the post in question, hit the three dots at the top right, then hit “report.”

 Last, but not least, there's Twitter.
 Again, this is going to be a two-step process.
 Firstly, you'll need to block the person.
-Simply go to the profile of the person you want to block and hit the little gear icon that's next to the Follow button, then choose “block@username.”
-Done.
+Simply go to the profile of the person you want to block and hit the little gear icon that's next to the Follow button, then choose “[email protected]” Done.

 You can stop now, but there's nothing to stop the person just following you again.
 So again, you might want to make your Tweets private.
 Go to your profile, click the little circle with your profile pic at the top right, hit “settings and privacy.”
 On the menu that appears at the left hit “privacy and safety” then check the box next to “protect my Tweets.”
 Now only your followers see your stuff, and new followers will need your approval before seeing your Tweets.
 Done.